-You inserted the medium into the drive, the BIOS routines are finished, but the system does not start with the graphical boot screen.
-Instead it launches a very minimalist text-based interface.
-This may happen on any machine not providing sufficient graphics memory for rendering a graphical boot screen.
-Although the text boot screen looks minimalist, it provides nearly the same functionality as the graphical one:
+You inserted the medium into the drive, the BIOS routines are finished, and the system launches a minimal, text-based interface.
+This may happen on any machine that does not have sufficient graphics memory for rendering a graphical boot screen.

+Although the text boot screen looks minimal, it provides nearly the same functionality as the graphical one.

-Boot Options
+Boot options

 Unlike the graphical interface, the different boot parameters cannot be selected using the cursor keys of your keyboard.
-The boot menu of the text mode boot screen offers some keywords to enter at the boot prompt.
-These keywords map to the options offered in the graphical version.
+The boot menu of the text-mode boot screen provides keywords that can be entered at the boot prompt.
+These keywords match the options in the graphical version.
 Enter your choice and press Enter to launch the boot process.